tiagomachado/uniplaces.github.com/index.md

  - [Github](https://github.com/vascoorey)

-## We thank all technologies that make possible UniPlaces and the geeks that build them
+## We are greatful for all the technologies that make UniPlaces possible and the geeks that build them

 <div class="row">
 <div class="span2"><img src="http://chris.smith.name/assets/github.png" class="tech-logo"/></div>